 Just because you know what the employee was like when they worked for you before, that doesn’t mean you know what they’re like today.
 Whether the former employee left years ago or just a few months ago, people change.
 Speaking with recent references will help you understand what type of employee the person is today.

 Talking to their most recent supervisor can be challenging, especially if the company doesn’t know the employee is looking.
-The best way to manage this situation is to make an offer conditional upon successful completion of reference and background checks.
-This way, if their current manager does not give them a good reference, you can reevaluate your decision.
+The best way to manage this situation is to make an offer conditional upon the successful completion of reference and background checks.
+This way, if their current manager does not give them a good reference, you can re-evaluate your decision and rescind the job offer.

 You might think that you can eliminate this step or reduce the onboarding process burden for a rehire.
 That’s not a good idea.
 Onboarding new hires sets the tone for their employment with your company and ensures you train them on the systems and processes you use.
 Rehiring a former employee is no different.

-Especially if a former employee has been gone for several years, it’s likely that your small business has changed a great deal.
-Colleagues may have left, software may be different, and you may even offer new or different products.
-Rehired employees should receive the same onboarding experience as any other new employee, so they have the tools and knowledge necessary to do the job you’ve hired them to do.
+Especially if a former employee has been gone for several years, your small business has likely changed a great deal.
+Colleagues may have left, the software may be different, and you may even offer new or different products.
+Rehired employees should receive the same onboarding and orientation experience as any other new employee, so they have the tools and knowledge necessary to do the job you’ve hired them to do.

 Most states require businesses to report new hires.
-This is done in part to ensure wage withholding orders are enforced.
+This is done in part to ensure wage withholding orders, such as those for child support or tax garnishments, are enforced.

 While every state is a little different, each state requires employers to report new hire information to them within a few weeks after their first day of employment.
 For most states, this includes rehired employees.
-Employees out on leave, such as maternity leave, would not fall under this requirement.
+However, employees out on leave, such as maternity leave or FMLA leave, would not fall under this requirement.

 Should You Rehire a Former Employee?